corelan/pyencfsgui/README.md

 In other words, it relies entirely on those utilities, the ability to interact with those tools and to capture & parse the output from those tools.<br>
 As a result, the EncFSGui source code is pretty easy to understand, as it does not contain any crypto or other black magic to do its job.<br>
 The downside is that it is a wrapper and may break if tools start behaving in a different way.<br>
-pyencfsgui was developed and tested on OSX High Sierra, Mojave and OSX Catalina, using encfs versions 1.8.x and 1.9.x. <br>
+pyencfsgui was developed and tested on OSX High Sierra (and all newer macOS versions), using encfs versions 1.8.x and 1.9.x. <br>
 (It can open existing volumes that have been created with older versions of encfs too)<br>

 ## Dependencies